lucatume/di52/README.md

     // not same instance of One
     $someClass1->one !== $someClass2->one;

-### Specifyin static constructor methods
+### Specifying static constructor methods
-If a class instance should be created using a static constructor like in the case below
+If a class instance should be created using a static constructor as in the case below

     class AnotherClass {